getgrav/grav-plugin-login/README.md

 # CLI Usage

-The simplest way to create a new user is to simply run the `bin/plugin login newuser` command.
+The simplest way to create a new user is to simply run the `bin/plugin login new-user` command.
 This will take you through a few questions to gather information with which to create your user.
 You can also use inline arguments to avoid the interactive questions.

 ### Commands